 As I noted above, beginning in the late 18th century the European scientific communities in the areas of philology, classics, archaeology, and related fields increasingly became focused on the idea of a “pure, self-contained Hellenism which makes its miraculous appearance with Homer”,² and insecure about, and increasingly hostile toward the discoveries that were steadily chipping away at it.
 According to Burkert these included the decipherment of cuneiform and hieroglyphic writing, and the discovery of Mycenaean civilization and the orientalizing period in Greek culture.

 This links the trend with the romantic nationalism, irrational pseudoscience, and essentially antisemitic movements afoot in Europe in this timeframe.
-Take for example the fact that the so-called Pythagorean theorem was known in ancient Babylon made headlines just like the Bronze Age Collapse did a couple of years ago, when Otto Nuegebaur had already discovered it in the 1920s.
-Nuegebaur was an Austrian who was already an outsider as his focus was the history of science and who was forced to emigrate when he refused to sign an oath of loyalty to Adolf Hitler’s government, and was therefore blackballed by the scientific community.
-His adoptive country, the US, was less interested in identifying Ancient Greece as its sole cultural wellspring, so Neugebaur was able to go on to win great acclaim and several prestigious awards in his field.
+Take for example the fact that the so-called Pythagorean theorem was known in ancient Babylon made headlines a couple of years ago just as the Bronze Age Collapse did, whereas Otto Nuegebaur had already discovered that fact in the 1920s.
+Nuegebaur was an Austrian who was already an outsider as his focus was the history of science and who was forced to emigrate when he refused to sign an oath of loyalty to Adolf Hitler’s government, and was therefore blackballed by the scientific community in his homeland.
+His adoptive country, the US, was less interested in identifying Ancient Greece as its sole cultural wellspring, so Neugebaur was able to win great acclaim and several prestigious awards in his field.

-Although there is a kernel of truth in Raiders of the Lost Ark—that the Nazis were obsessed with the occult, and did attempt to search for legendary items—it’s unlikely they would have gone looking for a Semitic artifact of any sort regardless of what kind of powers it supposedly held.
-By contrast, their search for the Holy Grail, led by Otto Rahn—the author of just the type of material then in vogue with the leadership of the Reich, which wove the Grail and the Templars into German nationalist mythology—and sponsored by Heinrich Himmler, is a matter of historical fact.
+Although there is a kernel of truth in Raiders of the Lost Ark—that the Nazis were obsessed with the occult, and did attempt to search for legendary items—it’s unlikely they would have gone looking for a Semitic artifact of any sort regardless of the power it supposedly held.
+By contrast, their search for the Holy Grail, led by Otto Rahn and sponsored by Heinrich Himmler, is a matter of historical fact.
+Rahn was an author of just the type of material then in vogue with the leadership of the Reich, which wove the Grail and the Templars into German nationalist mythology.

-This trend in scientific circles to ignore evidence, particularly when related to anything from the Near East, aligns uncoincidentally with Jewish people being granted full legal equality in many areas of Europe.
+This trend in scientific circles to ignore evidence, particularly when related to anything from the ANE, aligns uncoincidentally with Jewish people being granted full legal equality in many areas of Europe.
 Again around the 1770s:³

 [W]ith Johann Joachim Winckelmann, a new concept of classicism, one with rather pagan tendencies, asserted itself and came to attract high regard.
 Second, beginning with the work of Johann Gottfried Herder, the ideology of romantic nationalism developed, which held literature and spiritual culture to be intimately connected with an individual people, tribe, or race.
 Origins and organic development rather than reciprocal cultural influences became the key to understanding.

-Another datapoint for this troubled time in the sciences is The Myth of the Twentieth Century (Der Mythus des zwanzigsten Jahrhunderts).
-This book—a major bestseller under the Reich alongside Mein Kampf—by Alfred Rosenberg, a prominent ideologue of the Nazi Party created a myth, specifically:
+Another datapoint for this troubled time in the sciences is The Myth of the Twentieth Century.
+This book—a major bestseller under the Reich alongside Mein Kampf—was penned by Alfred Rosenberg, a prominent ideologue of the Nazi Party to create a myth, specifically:⁴

 [T]he myth of blood, which under the sign of the swastika unchains the racial world-revolution.
 It is the awakening of the race-soul, which after long sleep victoriously ends the race chaos.